Matching the Standard Model to Heavy-Quark Effective Theory and Nonrelativistic QCD: Bi-linear operators

+Moreover, the quark-photon three-point function will appear, albeit at sub-leading order, when considering the full SM with its associated form factors.
+As the methods for obtaining bi-linear nonrelativistic Lagrangian operators are analogous in both cases, we will focus our analysis on the leading quark-gluon vertex function and its associated bi-linear terms.

-Employing dimensional regularisation on the diagrams one finds that the form factors $F_{1,3}(q^2)$ are UV and IR divergent \cite{manohar1997heavy}.
-We can always expand our two form factors, $F_i(q^2/m^2,\mu/m,\epsilon)$, as a power series in $q^2/m^2$ at fixed $\epsilon$, then take the limit $\epsilon\rightarrow 0$ to obtain an expression of the form,
+Evaluating the vertex and wave-function renormalization (WFR) Feynman diagrams in dimensional regularization, one finds that the form factors $F_1(q^2)$ and $F_2(q^2)$ are UV and IR divergent \cite{Manohar:1997qy}.
+We can always expand our form factors, $F_i(q^2/m^2,\mu/m,\epsilon)$, as power series in $q^2/m^2$ at fixed value of $\epsilon$ and then take the limit $\epsilon\rightarrow 0$ to obtain an expression of the form